The first semester of the E.MA 2014/2015 starts on 15 September 2014 and ends on 31 January 2015. Click here for the full 2014/2015 Academic Calendar.

 - Current Challenges in Human Rights and Democratisation

 - Contexts, Systems and Actors

-- Human Rights in Europe
+- Human Rights Challenges for the EU

 - International Law and International Human Rights Law (IHRL)